Pachyphytum: Description

-The species of the genus Pachyphytum are perennial succulent plants.
-They grow as hairless rosette plants.
-The usually short shoots are upright up to 70 cm young and later prostrate to longer than 1 m.
-The usually simple and occasionally basally branching shoots can reach a diameter of up to 3.5 cm.
-The rosettes have a diameter of 6 to 20 cm and are made up of 10 to 40, rarely up to 80, clearly separated leaves that are often intensely blue frosted.
-Towards the shoot tip, the leaves are much more crowded together.
-The young leaves are more or less erect, later spreading and the older ones often curled back.
-They are obovate to spatulate or elliptical-oblong to lanceolate and usually end blunt to pointed.
+The member species of the genus Pachyphytum are perennial succulent plants, which grow as hairless rosettes on ever-lengthening, somewhat delicate stems.
+The upright plants grow up to 70 cm when young, and develop into a prostrate growth habit over time (to over 1 meter in length, in some cases).
+The simple, occasionally basally-branching, shoots can reach a diameter of up to 3.5 cm.
+The rosettes have a diameter of 6 to 20 cm and are made up of roughly 10 leaves; larger specimens may contain 40, rarely up to 80, clearly separated leaves that are often intensely blue-, teal- or lavender-frosted.
+Towards the tip, the newer leaves are much tighter and more crowded-together.
+The youngest leaves are, more or less, erect, later spreading and flattening slightly; the older foliage often curls-back.
+Leaves are obovate to spatulate or elliptical-oblong to lanceolate and usually end blunted to slightly pointed.

-The upright inflorescence emerges laterally from the leaf axils of the upper leaves.
+The upright inflorescence emerges laterally from the leaf axils of the uppermost foliage.
 The lower 10 to 20 cm of the flower stalks are leafless, the upper 6 to 9 cm are covered with basally spurred, leaf-like bracts.
 The inflorescence is simple and initially overhanging.
 Later it is erect and bears up to 50 individual flowers.
-The bracts (bracts) are mostly overlapping and elliptical to obovate or lanceolate in shape.
-They are basally often arrow-shaped to stalk-encompassing or more or less bidentate spurred.
+The bracts (brachts) are mostly overlapping and elliptical to obovate or lanceolate in shape.
+They are, basally, often arrow- to stalk-shaped, encompassing or more or less bidentate spurred.

 The flower stalk, which becomes thicker towards the top, has a diameter of 2 to 15 mm.
 The flowers are five, rarely sixfold and obdiplostemon.
 The tubular, barrel or bell-shaped, sometimes pentagonal corolla measures 5.5 to 17 mm × 3.5 to 10 mm at the base and 4.5 to 17 mm in diameter at the top.
 It is white to pink, more rarely orange to red or reddish in color.
 The elongated to oblanceolate petals are 7–17 mm × 2.5–6 mm in size.
 The flower tube is usually spread out above the middle and bent back at the time of flowering.
 On the inside there is usually a red spot above the middle.
 The stamens are in two circles.
 The greenish or red styles are indistinctly set off and 1 to 2 mm in size.
 Pollination is probably by hummingbirds.

 The fruits are splaying and open partially to fully at the suture.
 The obovate seed is smooth, reddish brown and 0.5–0.8 mm × 0.25–0.4 mm in size.

+Distribution and habitat

+The primary, natural distribution of Pachyphytum is restricted to eastern and central Mexico, where the plants grow on rocky, well-drained slopes at elevations of 600 to 2500 m.
+Some species, such as P. oviferum and P. hookeri, have been introduced to or established in small locales of other countries within Latin America, such as Brazil, Costa Rica, Ecuador, Peru and Bolivia, among others.